-How To Deal With Missing Work
+How To Deal With Missing Work?

-So far, we have looked at many common excuses to get out of work that are perfectly understandable and happen to all of us from time to time.
+So far, we have looked at many common excuses to get out of work that is perfectly understandable and happen to all of us from time to time.
 But some of us might need more time off than others due to unavoidable commitments.

 The first step in dealing with absenteeism is to follow the official attendance policy.
 You must be made aware of it.
 When people know the rules, fewer transgressions take place.
 You must adhere to the policy.

 An attendance policy helps set the ground rules for expected behavior in the workplace and disciplinary action.
 The employees must be aware of the different rules for varied instances, such as frequent unscheduled absenteeism and late coming.

 The policy must spell out the rules and consequences without any ambiguity, and you must familiarize yourself with all aspects of the document.

 Everyone knows that it is one thing to have an attendance policy and a completely different thing to enforce it diligently.

 To handle employee absenteeism successfully, companies must consistently implement the attendance policy.
 But this does not mean that it shows a lack of empathy towards genuine employee concerns.

 And remember, showing up late or giving a valid reason for taking time off is different from not showing up at all.

 3) Be Aware That The Attendance Policy Is Being Enforced.